Charlotte Pence Bond

 Pence graduated from DePaul University.
-She wrote articles for The DePaulia, Thought Catalog and Glamour, fiction articles for The Isis Magazine, and poems for Seven Voices published by University of Oxford.
+She wrote articles for The DePaulia, Thought Catalog and Glamour, fiction articles for The Isis Magazine, and poems for an Oxford student-run blog, Seven Voices.
 Pence did film production internships while in college, and won a 2014 Emmy Award for the Lower Great Lakes region for a film she co-wrote and for which she was an associate producer.

 She is the author of children's book Marlon Bundo's A Day in the Life of the Vice President, published in 2018.
 As of 2022, she is a contributor to the conservative news website The Daily Wire.